chani32612/agroconnect1/README.md

 1. Ensure you're running on an HTTP server (not opening files directly)
 2. Check browser console for error messages
 3. Verify JSON file is accessible
-4. Test with provided credentials first
+4. Test with provided credentials first# agroconnect1